UnitedEffects/ueauth/README.md

 * Permissions
     * finish all jwt checks required for OIDC
+        * When id_token has sub????
+        * when not a jwt???
-    * work through access middleware and get it working correctly for all resources
+    * work through access middleware and get it working correctly for all endpoints
         * ensure endpoints using middleware correctly - do some negative tests
+* Add Associated client to group creation
 * go feature by feature on the options...
     * keys jwks?
 Is this as simple as it seems?
     * different grant types - with/without confirmation